What is an FHA Loan? Requirements, How It Works and How to Get One

 Content was accurate at the time of publication.

-If you’re applying for a mortgage backed by the Federal Housing Administration (FHA), in most cases the lender requires an FHA appraisal to verify both the value and the condition of the home you’re buying or refinancing.
-FHA appraisal guidelines tend to be more stringent than conventional appraisal rules, but they also come with extra protections worth knowing if you’re buying a home with an FHA loan.
+If you’re applying for a mortgage backed by the Federal Housing Administration (FHA), the lender will in most cases require an FHA appraisal to verify the value and condition of the home you’re buying or refinancing.
+FHA appraisal guidelines tend to be more stringent than conventional appraisal rules, and they’re designed to ensure the home is “safe, sound and secure.”
+Here’s what to know about the appraisal process for FHA loans.

 An FHA appraisal is a written report that assesses a home’s value and condition based on FHA guidelines.
-Only an FHA-approved appraiser can complete this type of appraisal, requiring a more detailed analysis and inspection than a conventional appraisal.
+Only an FHA-approved appraiser can complete this type of appraisal, which requires a more detailed analysis and inspection than a conventional appraisal.

 In most cases, an FHA appraisal is required if you’re buying or refinancing a home with an FHA loan.